leppert/nudge/README.md

 ;; nudge.core/def defines the nudge message to be returned in the ;; event the data structure fails to pass the spec.
-;; Nudge keeps a global registry of these messages, just like clojure.spec.
+;; Nudge keeps a global registry of these messages, just like ;; clojure.spec does for specs.
 (n/def ::email-type "must be a valid email address") (s/def ::email ::email-type)